biscuitboost/yourbanger-fe/src/data/post/50th-birthday-gift-ideas.md

 ---
 publishDate: 2025-07-18T00:00:00Z
-title: "50th Birthday Gift Ideas That Mark Half a Century"
+title: "AI 50th Birthday Songs & Gift Ideas That Mark Half a Century"
 excerpt: "Turning 50 is a milestone that deserves more than a 'happy birthday' text.
 These 50th birthday gift ideas celebrate five decades of life, memories, and what's still to come."
 image: ~/assets/images/blog/50th-birthday-gifts-hero.jpg
 imageAlt: "50th birthday celebration with elegant decorations and meaningful gifts for half-century milestone"